GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }
 }
 ```
-The `App` class in React Native extends `React.Component` and implements the render method by returning a view component as shown.
+The `HelloWorldApp` class in React Native extends `React.Component` and implements the render method by returning a view component as shown.
 In Flutter, the execution starts off with the `main()` function.
 Alternatively, you don't have to use the MaterialApp, you can use the `textDirection` parameter of the [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
 ### How do I use Widgets and nest them to form a Widget tree?
 When writing an app, you will commonly author new widgets that are subclasses of either [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), depending on whether your widget manages any state.
 In the above Hello World example, MyApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.